ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 Unique Molecular Identifiers (UMIs) are short, random nucleotide sequences (typically 6–12 bp) attached to individual RNA molecules during the cDNA generation or adapter ligation steps.
 In most specialized protocols, UMI sequences are integrated into the oligonucleotide primers used for reverse transcription (e.g., attached to oligo(dT) or random hexamer primers) or built directly into the sequencing adapters.

 The primary function of a UMI is to uniquely label each molecule before amplification.
-This allows the bioinformatic pipeline to distinguish between true biological duplicates (multiple identical RNA molecules from a high-expression gene) and technical PCR duplicates (clones generated during library enrichment).
-Importantly, each RNA molecule is bound to a unique UMI, providing a unique "barcode" to every original transcript prior to PCR amplification, thereby allowing distinction between:
+This allows the bioinformatic pipeline to distinguish between:

 - **True biological duplicates:** Multiple identical RNA molecules from a high-expression gene (different UMIs, same mapping position).

 - **Technical PCR duplicates:** Clones generated during library enrichment (same UMI, same mapping position).

-Reads that share UMI and map to the same location (start/finish) can then be **collapsed** (counted as one read), therefore reducing PCR amplification bias.
+Importantly, each RNA molecule is bound to a unique UMI, providing a unique "barcode" to every original transcript prior to PCR amplification, allowing distinction between biological and technical replicates: reads that share UMI and map to the same location (start/finish) are **collapsed** (counted as one read), thereby reducing PCR amplification bias.

-In bulk RNA-seq experiments, UMIs are usually not used.
+In bulk RNA-seq experiments, UMIs are often not used.
 In these cases, duplicates are not removed, because it is not possible to distinguish between biological and technical replicates.
 However, their use is highly recommended when dealing with low yield or degraded samples, where PCR bias can really distort quantification.